Monday, April 28, 2008

 To stand and gaze at Seurats huge painting "Afternoon In The Park" with it's thousands and thousands of what are up close, little tiny brushstrokes, and then step back in see then reform into people, parasol's, & dogs all in the park along the river.

-look at paintings from the 1400's. and to stare into them and wonder, where has this painting been, where was it in 1586?
+It is truly awe inspiring.
+Then to walk into the next room and look at paintings from the 1400's. and to stare into them and wonder, where has this painting been, where was it in 1586?
 Time travel beyond words.

 The Chicago Field Museum has an incredible new exhibit about Native Americans.
 I was so proud to see a whole section on Ohio's own Hopewell Culture, with many items from historic Chillicothe, the center of their civilization 2000 years ago.